Using Your Website to Maximize the Value of Your Business

-External SEO means to have an online presence outside of your own website.
-This can be done by creating original content on a regular basis which include blogs, articles, press releases, and providing usable online services that your customers would be interested in.
-Linking other websites to your page creates back-links, and the more back-links that your site has from trusted sources, the higher ranking that your site will have in Google searches.
+External SEO means having an online presence outside of your own website.
+This can be done by creating original content on a regular basis which includes blogs, articles, press releases, and providing usable online services that your customers would be interested in.
+Linking other websites to your page creates backlinks, and the more back-links that your site has from trusted sources, the higher ranking that your site will have in Google searches.
 Another aspect of external SEO is to make sure that your website has keywords relevant to your product or service for Google’s search algorithms to pick up.
 These tactics make up the majority of external SEO.

 Why this is Important